Why the challenge being put forward at the White House's extremism discussion is no easy task | CBC News

 "It's not about bad words on the Internet; it's about using the algorithm and using the platform to radicalize people and push people further and further toward an agenda of extremism and violence," said Hayden.

-Hayden noted that he accused shooters in El Paso, at a synagogue in Poway, Calif., in April, and at the Tree of Life Synagogue in Pittsburgh last October all shared similar ideology.
+Hayden noted that the accused shooters in El Paso, at a synagogue in Poway, Calif., in April, and at the Tree of Life Synagogue in Pittsburgh last October all shared similar ideology.

 "The dialogue between internet radicalization and real world violence is appears to be ramping up rather than cooling off," he said.